Azure/draft-classic/docs/getting-started.md

 [python]:  * Running on http://0.0.0.0:8080/ (Press CTRL+C to quit)
 ```

-Once we have the address and port, let's connect to it via `curl` in a new terminal window or in a browser window:
+Once we have the address and port, we can connect again using `curl` in a new terminal window or by browsing to the host and port in a browser window:

 ```shell
 $ curl localhost:54961